Contributing to VISSL¶

 However, if you’re adding any significant features (e.g. > 50 lines), please make sure to have a corresponding issue to discuss your motivation and proposals, before sending a PR.
 We do not always accept new features, and we take the following factors into consideration:

 Whether the same feature can be achieved without modifying VISSL.
-VISSL is designed to be extensible so that it’s easy to extend any modular component and train custom models.
-If some part is not as extensible, you can also bring up the issue to make it more extensible.
+VISSL is designed to be extensible.
+As VISSL is a research library, we want to encourage modular components that are easy to extend.
+If some part is not as extensible as you would like, you can flag this.

-Whether the feature is potentially useful to a large audience, or only to a small portion of users.
+Whether the feature is useful to a larger audience or only to a small portion of users.

 Whether the proposed solution has a good design / interface.

-Whether the proposed solution adds extra mental/practical overhead to users who don’t need such feature.
+Whether the proposed solution adds extra mental/practical overhead to users who don’t need such a feature.